GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

 ## The robot

 - flash your Nano's SD card with NVIDIA's JetPack image - see the [Getting Started](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) guide.
+(The SD card image file should be named `jetson-nano-jp461-sd-card-image.zip`)

 > **Note**:  the process below will likely exceed the disk capacity of a 16GB filesystem,
 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; so a larger SD card should be used.
 If using the 'Etcher' method with JetPack-L4T image,